jui1960/jui1960/README.md

-Hi, I'm Jannati Jui 👋
+Hi, I'm Jannati Akter Jui 👋
 I'm a CSE student at Bogura Polytechnic and an intern at Daffodil International Professional Institute.